mzahana/indoor-nav-at-risclab/demo1.md

 * configure streaming parameters in Motive
 * use the Streaming Application to send mocap info to Pixhawk

-The Mocap is assumed to be calibrated and ready to be used.

 **Follow the following steps in order.**